TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 isRuntime is a true/false value and determines if the file uses a custom imported asset (false) or a default Runtime asset (true). id refers to the ID number of the file you added to the icon folder in SRPG Studio.
 If you're just using the icon file included with this, then this is the only value that you need to edit. xSrc and ySrc are the positions of the particular icon you want to use WITHIN the file.
 There's an example image that shows what these mean inside this folder.

+Note that the TALK_ICON defined in warn-markers-values.js is also the icon used in prep-talk-markers.js on the battle preparations screen.
+In prep-talk-markers.js, the custom parameter SHOW_ONE_WAY_CONVOS determines whether the unit MUST be the initiator in order for the marker to show up during preparations.
+Set SHOW_ONE_WAY_CONVOS to true or false at your discretion.

 	KNOWN ISSUES